The Napa Wine Project

 Antinori Nel Chianti Classico

-The estate is located about 25 minutes outside of Florence Italy in the small town of Bargino.
+This estate is located about 25 minutes outside of Florence Italy in the small town of Bargino.
 This is almost directly south of Florence, off of Highway SR 2 and only about 30 minutes from the beautiful town of Siena.
 Many airlines and flights connect to Florence including Alitalia, Air Berlin, Delta, KLM and Lufthansa.

 A guided tour provides a general overview of the cellar, the winery and its production.
 Much of the winery is made from local materials and the cellar is no different.
 Hundreds of “baked” terra cotta bricks line the architecturally pleasing curved walls with barrels neatly organized.
 Two tasting rooms are perched deck like over the cellar and are lit by intimate lighting.
 Tastings are hosted in one of these rooms.

 The winery itself was initially designed in 2002 and construction began in 2006 and finished in 2012.
 Opened in 2013, arguably this beautiful estate is the Antinori family show piece including housing the headquarters for business (previously was located in downtown Florence.
 The winery itself is an architectural masterpiece.
-It is rare when a cellar is an inspirational place, almost like like being in church, a reverent, darkened spot to bathe in the quiet and beauty of the interior.
-Nature often personally inspires us but it is rare when one can be so moved while indoors – especially at such a modern winery.
+It is rare when a cellar is an inspirational place, almost like being in church, a reverent, darkened spot to bathe in the quiet and beauty of the interior.
+Nature often personally inspires us, but it is rare when one can be so moved while indoors – especially at such a modern winery.

 The 67,000 square foot winery itself is not obtrusive on the landscape – while its physical footprint is a large one it is nearly all housed underground.
-Large rust colored vents above ground provide air down to the parking garage.
+Large rust-colored vents above ground provide air down to the parking garage.
 And the restaurant is also above ground where it should be, perfectly situated for the views of the rolling Tuscan hillsides.

 The parking garage is an artistic piece in and of itself.
 Parking garages worldwide are generally mundane boring “boxes” where one leaves an automobile for a while and are constructed in a way that one has no interest in lingering inside.
 Not so with the one here; it is an beautiful piece of art that create an anticipation of actually seeing the winery.
 Cities that rotate around the automobile such as Los Angeles would benefit by taking careful notes on this particular design.